dward2/BME547/syllabus.md

 </tr>
 </table>

-All work is due by the date and time posted in Sakai.
+All work is due by the date and time posted in Canvas.
 No late submissions will be accepted without prior written approval for an excused reason.
 You will be given the opportunity to submit *one* assignment (not including the Final Project) up to 48 hours late for any reason without penalty if you notify me that you are utilizing that option before the deadline via e-mail.

-Specific project feedback will be given using Gradescope and Sakai.
+Specific project feedback will be given using Gradescope and Canvas.

 ## Class Schedule
 The course schedule is likely to change depending on progress throughout